ymekonnen9/StockTrader/README.md

 3.  **Apply Database Migrations:**
     * Open a terminal or Package Manager Console in Visual Studio.
-    * Ensure `TradeCraftExchange.API` is set as the Startup Project.
+    * Ensure `StockTraderExchange.API` is set as the Startup Project.
-    * If using Package Manager Console (ensure `TradeCraftExchange.API` is default/startup):
+    * If using Package Manager Console (ensure `StockTraderExchange.API` is default/startup):
         ```powershell
         Update-Database
         ```
-    * If using .NET CLI (navigate to the `TradeCraftExchange.API` project directory):
+    * If using .NET CLI (navigate to the `StockTraderExchange.API` project directory):
         ```bash
         dotnet ef database update
         ```